AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register.md

 # Register as a developer

-Follow these steps to create a new developer account, or to register as a developer with your existing Magento account.
+Follow these steps to create a new developer account, or to register as a developer with your existing Adobe Commerce Marketplace account.

 ![](../sellers/_images/developer-portal.png)